 I don’t know about you but my freezer is always full to the brim.
 Although it is not a very big freezer, it does have 3 drawers which enables me to freeze a fair amount of items really, and yet I am always struggling to close them!

 However, I think that if I organised my freezer better I would actually have more space but in my usual Mummy Mishaps fashion, I tend to shove things inside and worry about it later!
 (A bit like some of my kitchen and bedroom drawers too!).
 With this in mind, I thought I would research some time , space and money saving tips when it comes to freezing and share them with you.
-Remember too that it is important to ensure you have the correct freezer for you, the right size and style, so you can get the most from it.
+It is important to ensure that you have the correct freezer for you, and one like the commercial freezers at Alexanders Direct in the right size and style for your home or business, can be a great investment.

 An hour spent on a Sunday could save you hours during the week when it comes to preparing meals for your family.
 Simply bagging up the ingredients required to make meals ready to pop into your slow cooker/crock pot, which can be frozen on a Sunday, will give you a weeks worth of meals that will cook slowly while you are doing the jobs you need to get done each day.
 Plus these prepped bags will lay easily inside your freezer, saving space aswell as time.